• Skip to primary navigation

 • Add dry ingredients to Starter mixture and stir to combine.
 Add milk and mix until smooth.

-• Stir in orange zest and cranberries.
+• Stir in zest and berries.

-• [A] Spread one-half cake batter in the bottom of a prepared pan.
+• (A) Spread one-half cake batter in the bottom of a prepared pan.

 I do this by dropping dollops of batter over the top of the crumb layer, and then carefully spreading it to the edges using a frosting spatula or the back of a spoon.